Manifold Proximal Point Algorithms for Dual Principal Component Pursuit and Orthogonal Dictionary Learning: Introduction

 \item We propose a stochastic version of ManPPA called StManPPA to tackle problem~\eqref{DPCP}.
 StManPPA is well suited for the setting where the number of the data points $p$ is extremely large, as each iteration involves only a simple closed-form update.
 We also analyze the convergence behavior of StManPPA.
-In particular, we show that it converges at the sublinear rate of $\mathcal{O}(k^{-1/4})$ when applied to a general instance of problem~\eqref{DPCP}.
-Although the convergence rate of StManPPA is the same as that of RSGM established in~\cite{li2019nonsmooth}, StManPPA is more efficient in practice, as it has a cheaper per-iteration update.
+In particular, we show that it converges at the sublinear rate of $\mathcal{O}(k^{-1/4})$ when applied to a general instance of problem~\eqref{DPCP}, which matches the convergence rate of RSGM established in~\cite{li2019nonsmooth}. {Again, the aforementioned Riemannian subgradient inequality plays an important role in establishing this result, as it connects the analysis of StManPPA to those of various Euclidean stochastic methods.}